srijan/srijan_blog/_posts/2010-10-19-a-blog-with-jekyll-and-github-or-bitbucket.md

 title: A blog with jekyll and github/bitbucket
 tags: [blog, jekyll, github, bitbucket, free blog host]
 categories: [blogging]
+description: "Hosting a jekyll blog on github or bitbuket"
 ---

 Today, a friend asked me to start him up with a blog of his own.
 I was going to suggest [posterous](http://posterous.com/), but he had some conditions: